 Thermodynamics is the study of heat related to matter in motion.
 The First Law of Thermodynamics involves the conversion of energy from one form to another while the Second Law determines the direction of heat flow, and the availability of energy to do work.
-This course, covers the
+This course, covers the terminology, principles, theory, and practical application of the First and Second Law of engineering thermodynamics.

-- Ability to discuss basic concept of thermodynamic and energy transformation in the system. - Ability to apply the concepts of thermodynamics systems such as processes, cycles and working fluid in engineering field. - Ability to solve thermodynamics system performance problem analytically. - Ability to analyze thermodynamics system such as steam power cycles and refrigeration cycles.
+- 1. Ability to discuss basic concept of thermodynamic and energy transformation in the system. - Ability to apply the concepts of thermodynamics systems such as processes, cycles and working fluid in engineering field. - 3.
+Ability to solve thermodynamics system performance problem analytically. - 4.
+Ability to analyze thermodynamics system such as steam power cycles and refrigeration cycles.

-- Cengel, Y.A and Boles, M.A.
+1. Cengel, Y.A and Boles, M.A.
 2008.
-Thermodynamics: An Engineering Approach", 6th Edition, McGraw-Hill, NY - Nag, P.K, 2010.
-Basic and Applied Thermodynamics 2nd Edition, McGraw Hill, NY - 3.
-Robert, T. B. 2010.Modern Engineering Thermodynamics.
+Thermodynamics: An Engineering Approach", 6th Edition, McGraw-Hill, NY

+- 3. Robert, T. B. 2010.Modern Engineering Thermodynamics.
 Elsevier Inc, NY - 4.
 Rajput, R.K, 2010.
-Engineering Thermodynamics, 3rd Edition, Jones and Bartlett - 5.
-Srivastava, R. C 2007.
-Thermodynamics, 3rd Edition, Prentice Hall.
-London
+Engineering Thermodynamics, 3rd Edition, Jones and Bartlett - Srivastava, R. C 2007.
+Thermodynamics, 3rd Edition, Prentice Hall, London